-Presented in this section of the Executive Summary are brief descriptions of the findings by the TG for calendar Year 2013.
+Presented in this section of the Executive Summary are brief descriptions of the findings by the TG for calendar year 2014.
 Presented in the body of this report are the details and bases for these findings.

 - 1. Potentially Severe Water Shortage Conditions continue to exist in the NMMA, as indicated by the Key Wells Index.
-More importantly, the Key Wells Index nearly reached the Severe Water Shortage Conditions criterion (see Section 7.2 Water Shortage Conditions).
-Coastal water quality continues to be better than thresholds for Water Shortage Conditions (i.e., chloride concentrations are less than threshold concentrations). - Spring groundwater elevations underlying the NMMA, indicated by the Key Wells Index of eight (8) wells, declined sharply from 2012 levels continuing a general decline from calendar year 1999 (see Section 7.1.1 Groundwater Conditions). - 3.
-There are a number of direct measurements that indicate that demand exceeds the ability of the supply to replace the water pumped from the aquifers (see Section 7.1.2 Hydrologic Inventory). - 4.
+More importantly, the Key Wells Index was near the Severe Water Shortage Conditions criterion in 2013 and remains close to this condition (see Section 7.2 Water Shortage Conditions). - 2.
+Spring groundwater elevations underlying the NMMA, indicated by the Key Wells Index of eight (8) wells, increased slightly from 2013 and remains slightly above Severe Water Shortage Conditions for the second year (see Section 7.1.1 Groundwater Conditions). - 3.
+Coastal water quality continues to be better than thresholds for Potentially Severe Water Shortage Conditions (i.e., chloride concentrations are less than threshold concentrations). - 4.
+There are a number of direct measurements that indicate that demand exceeds the ability of the supply to replace the water pumped from the aquifers (see Section 7.1.2 Hydrologic Inventory). - 5.
 The Nipomo Supplemental Water Project is under construction.
 Phase 1(650 AFY) is scheduled to be complete by summer 2015.
-Construction of Phase 2 (increases capacity to 1,600 AFY) and Phase 3 (increases capacity to 3,000 AFY) will be scheduled as soon as funding is available (see Section 1.1.7 Supplemental Water). - 5.
-Total rainfall for Water Year 2013 (October 1, 2012 through September 30, 2013) is approximately 45 percent of the long-term average (see Section 3.1.3 Rainfall). - 6.
-The period of analysis (1975-2013) used by the TG is roughly 9 percent "wetter" on average than the long-term record (1920-2013) indicating there is a slight bias toward overstating the amount of local water supply resulting from percolation of rainfall (see Section 7.3.1 Climatological Trends). - 7.
-The total estimated 2013 calendar year groundwater production is 16,350 acre-feet (AF).
+Construction of Phase 2 (increases capacity to 1,600 AFY) and Phase 3 (increases capacity to 3,000 AFY) will be scheduled as soon as funding is available (see Section 1.1.7 Supplemental Water). - 6.
+Total rainfall for Water Year 2014 (October 1, 2013 through September 30, 2014) is approximately 34 percent of the long-term average (see Section 3.1.3 Rainfall). - 7.
+The period of analysis (1975-2014) used by the TG is roughly 9 percent "wetter" on average than the long-term record (1920-2014) indicating there is a slight bias toward overstating the amount of local water supply resulting from percolation of rainfall (see Section 7.3.1 Climatological Trends). - 8.
+The total estimated 2014 calendar year groundwater production is 15,935 acre-feet (AF).
 The breakdown by user and type of use is shown in the following table (see Section 3.1.9 Groundwater Production).